naturalis/mebioda/doc/week3/w3d5/lecture2.md

-An introduction to phylogenetic and trait patterns, and a tutorial n how to analyze them
+An introduction to phylogenetic and trait patterns, and a tutorial on how to analyze them
 =============================================

 This tutorial contains